SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 If this still doesn't make sense, try working through the `example <#example>`__ below.

-In principle the choice of reference species is arbitrary since the reference energies :math:`|R_j|` cancel out in any relative quantities.
+In principle the choice of reference states is arbitrary since the reference energies :math:`|R_j|` cancel out in any relative quantities.
 However, in many cases it is necessary to use some correction scheme for the gas-phase energies if they are poorly described by the level of theory